 There are many symptoms related to iron deficiency including fatigue (low energy levels), increased heart rate (especially during physical activity session), heart palpitations (especially during a physical activity session), rapid breathing on exertion, decreased athletic and physical work capacity, the inability to maintain a normal body temperature, brittle and spoon-shaped nails, sores at the corners of the mouth, taste buds diminish (are not as sensitive), sore tongue, some forms of hair loss, pica (the eating of non-food substances, such as clay, cornstarch or the chewing of ice), and a lower immune status (the increased ability to catch a cold or get sick).
 Some other symptoms of iron deficiency include dry, scaling, cracking skin; itchy skin; confusion; headaches; decreased mental capacity; amnesia; irritability; restless leg syndrome; dizziness; and depression.
 If iron deficiency continues and is advanced it can lead to difficulty swallowing due to the formation of webs of tissue in the throat and esophagus.

 The recommended dietary allowance (RDA) was developed for the general, healthy population and these recommendations do not always apply to bariatric surgery patients.
-Males (all ages) and females greater than 51 years of age require 8 milligrams (mg) of iron per day.
-Females aged 19-50 require 18 mg of iron per day.
+Males (all ages) and post-menopausal females require 8 milligrams (mg) of iron per day.
+Menstruating females require 18 mg of iron per day.
 However, bariatric surgery patients have varied needs.
 Some patients only require 18 mg per day, while others may require as much as 100 mg or more per day.
-It is very important to get your personal iron status checked via blood work so your bariatric surgeon or primary care physician can determine your individual iron recommendation.
+It is very important to get an iron panel checked via blood work so your bariatric surgeon or primary care physician can determine your individual iron recommendation.

 There are several reasons as to why bariatric surgery patients require more iron following bariatric surgery than prior to bariatric surgery.